winstonjs/winston/README.md

 ### Custom Log Format
 To specify a custom log format for a transport, you should set a formatter function.
 Currently supported transports are: Console, File, Memory.
 An options object will be passed to the formatter function.
-It's general properties are: timestamp, level, message, meta.
+Its general properties are: timestamp, level, message, meta.
 Depending on the transport type, there may be additional properties.

 ``` js
 var logger = new (winston.Logger)({